Emperor Yuan of Liang: Defeat and death

 Xiao Cha took custody of Emperor Yuan, and interrogated him harshly.
 Emperor Yuan then made a false promise to the Western Wei general Zhangsun Jian (長孫儉) that he had a large collection of gold that he was willing to give Zhangsun—and once Zhangsun took custody of him, revealed to Zhangsun that he had no gold and was merely trying to get away from Xiao Cha.
 Zhangsun kept him in his own custody.

-Around the new year 555, Western Wei forces put Emperor Yuan to death—with Xiao Cha in charge of the execution.
+In January 555, Western Wei forces put Emperor Yuan to death—with Xiao Cha in charge of the execution.
 Xiao Cha suffocated him with a bag full of dirt, and then wrapped his body with cloth and tied it with grass, burying it outside of Jiangling.
 The sons captured with him were also executed.
 In 557, with Wang Lin still trying to maintain Liang as a dynasty, Western Wei returned Emperor Yuan's body to Wang Lin.
-However, it was not until after Wang Lin was defeated by Emperor Wen of Chen that Chen Dynasty had Emperor Yuan buried with imperial honors in 560.
+However, it was not until after Wang Lin was defeated by Emperor Wen of Chen that Chen dynasty had Emperor Yuan buried with imperial honors on 20 July 560.